p0bailey/labs-lab2/README.md

 ### Step 2: Add Credentials to the `~/.aws/credentials` File

-Add the generated AWS credentials to your `~/.aws/credentials` file for the AWS CLI to use.
-If you don't have this file, the AWS CLI will create it the first time you run `aws configure`.
-Here's how to add your credentials manually:
+Add the generated AWS credentials to your `~/.aws/credentials` file.
+Here is how to add your credentials manually:

 1. Open or create the `~/.aws/credentials` file in your favorite text editor.
 2. Add the following lines, replacing `<YOUR_ACCESS_KEY_ID>` and `<YOUR_SECRET_ACCESS_KEY>` with your credentials: